starknet-io/starknet.js/www/docs/guides/create_account.md

 The only limitation is your imagination...

-Here is an example of a customized wallet, including super administrator management, on a local starknet-devnet:
+Here is an example of a customized wallet, including super administrator management, on a local starknet-devnet-rs:

-> launch `starknet-devnet --seed 0` before using this script
+> launch `cargo run --release -- --seed 0` before using this script

 ```typescript
 import { Account, ec, json, stark, RpcProvider, hash, CallData } from "starknet";